 Monitoring emerging technologies

 Governments around the world are increasingly looking to nuclear energy as part of climate change initiatives.
-Here in Canada, the nuclear sector is actively exploring emerging nuclear technologies such as small modular reactors (SMRs), fuel reprocessing (sometimes referred to as recycling) and other types of advanced reactors.
+Here in Canada, the nuclear sector is actively exploring emerging nuclear technologies.
+No matter the source of the fuel, safety will always be our top priority.

 Overview